SailaNamai/pocket-gamemaster/readme.md

 # Pocket GameMaster

-**PGM** is a free, open source, locally run, text based, multi-personality LLM powered RPG with human-like memory pipeline and a relevance scored, weighed, tag based long-term memory.
+**PGM** is a free, open source, locally run, text based, multi-personality LLM powered, curated RPG with human-like memory pipeline and a relevance scored, weighed, tag based long-term memory.

 It is designed to extend context length as far as I can push it.
 It is beta and there is still some potential left but currently PGM achieves (~6-10):1 compression ratios and then selects salient memories.
 It gives you vast parameter control over story and style.
 You can edit/add/delete any "memory" on the fly.